Dawn Eden Goldstein

-Dawn Eden Goldstein is an American Roman Catholic author and journalist who was formerly a rock music historian and tabloid newspaper headline writer.
-Prior to 2016, she used the pen name Dawn Eden.
+Dawn Eden Goldstein is an American author, theologian, canon lawyer, journalist, and songwriter.
+She was formerly a rock music historian and tabloid newspaper headline writer.
+Prior to 2016, she wrote under the pen name Dawn Eden.

-Goldstein was born to a Reform Jewish household.
 She is the grand-niece of poet Alma Denny.

 Early career

 Goldstein began writing about rock music under the abbreviated name "Dawn Eden" in 1985 for fanzines, eventually becoming a popular-music historian, writing for Mojo, Salon, New York Press, and Billboard, among others.
-In 1989 she graduated from New York University with a degree in Communications.
+In 1989 she graduated from New York University with a degree in communications.

 From 1990 through the early 2000s, she wrote liner notes for more than seventy CD reissues.
 Artists she interviewed include Harry Nilsson, Del Shannon, and Lesley Gore.

 She spent years researching and championing the music and life of sunshine pop progenitor Curt Boettcher and wrote liner notes for several collections of his work.